Archive for the ‘Black Culture’ Category

 (You can listen to the podcast version by clicking the player control at the bottom of this post or download it from iTunes.)

 During the cultural rebellion of the sixties, like many white kids, I tried to reach across the racial divide by emulating black slang and embracing soul music.
-My dark brown hair grew longer, and by the time I got home from the University of Wisconsin that first summer of 1966 it had curled into a tangle that looked vaguely like an Afro.
+My dark brown hair grew longer, and by the time I returned home from the University of Wisconsin that first summer of 1966 it had curled into a tangle that looked vaguely like an Afro.
 My great-uncle Ben, with whom I had always got along, said “I didn’t know we had anything like that in the family.”
 We never spoke civilly to each other again.
 In Madison, Wisconsin the following year, some boys drove to campus to beat up kids who looked like me.
 They jumped out of their car, threw me to the ground and kicked me for a while to let me know that long hair was against the American way.

 A memoir by Henry Louis Gates called “Colored People” made me think more about that incident.
 After all, this is the Melting Pot.
 We’re supposed to be able to absorb all kinds of people — the northern Europeans with their blond hair, Irish with their red hair, Mediterraneans, with their jet black hair.
 My own ancestors, eastern European Jews, inherited dark curly hair from our Semitic ancestors.
 Blending hasn’t always been easy.
-As each group arrived, a cry went throughout the land “We alreday know who we are and you are not us.”
+As each group arrived, a cry went throughout the land “We already know who we are and you are not us.”
 After a couple of generations, the children lost their accents and adopted clothes and customs that helped us blend.
 We intermarried.
 Voila.
 We’re in the mix.

 But the resistance to blacks has persisted longer than for most other groups.
 I’ve thought about the reasons and the problems of that lack of mixture my whole life, but I’ve never thought about it as clearly as I did when I read Gates’ memoir, in which he explains what it was like growing up in the segregated south.
 As I listen to Gates, the magic of story reading takes over and I’m with him in the 1950’s and 60’s.
 At home he saw people of one color, and on television he saw another.
 As he ponders this contrast, and tries to sort out his place in the mix, one of the most revealing insights is the chapter on hair.

-As a child, Gates’ barber complimented him on having a “good grade” of hair, meaning it wasn’t too curly.
+As a child, Gates’ barber complimented him on having a “good grade of hair,” or “good hair” meaning it wasn’t too curly.
 His good grade came with his genes, while others had to work for the desired straightness by greasing hair down and flattening it with a tight stocking cap.
 They ironed their hair.
 They used home chemical concoctions of potatoes and lye to defeat the curls.
 Or they spent big money on a chemical procedure call “processing.”

 Through Gates’ story, I begin to see that hair has deep significance, and the more I think about how it fits into our emotional lives, the more of its power I see.
-Absence of hair is important to men who lose it at middle age, and chemotherapy patients who lose it as one of the demoralizing aspects of their illness.
+Absence of hair is important to men who lose it at middle age, and the loss of hair during chemotherapy is one of the demoralizing marks of cancer.
 Prison camp inmates and new military recruits often have their hair shaved to reduce their individuality.
 Older people hide their gray to look young, while young people enhance sexual charisma by primping, extending, dying, or spiking.

 So I shouldn’t be surprised that black people, to improve their image, would like to manage the impression their hair conveys.
 Working in my dad’s drugstore in the early 60’s I often saw black guys wearing these tight caps, or “do rags” as they were called.
 And my dad stocked a whole section of specialized hair products.
 Looking at it from the outside it seemed mysterious.
 Now I see they were trying to do the same thing Americans had been doing for centuries, trying to achieve entry into the Melting Pot, so they could participate in the American dream.